Guest curator: Roger H. Boulet

 July 1 to October 15, 2017

-The exhibition will celebrate Canada’s 150th anniversary by bringing together significant Canadian works of art from private collections throughout the Kelowna area for visitors to view and enjoy.
-The selection will include remarkable historical Canadian works by artists such as Cornelius Krieghoff, A.Y.
+The exhibition celebrates Canada’s 150th anniversary by bringing together significant Canadian works of art from private collections throughout the Kelowna area for visitors to view and enjoy.
+The selection includes remarkable historical Canadian works by artists such as Cornelius Krieghoff, A.Y.
 Jackson, Emily Carr, Lawren Harris, A.J.
 Casson, Jack Bush, Gershon Iskowitz, Jack Shadbolt, and Daphne Odjig.
-Works by lesser-known artists in the media of painting, prints, and some sculpture will also be included.
+Works by lesser-known artists in the media of painting, prints, and some sculpture are also included.

 Roger H. Boulet’s long career as a curator and administrator in public art galleries includes posts at the Whyte Gallery in Banff, the Art Gallery of Greater Victoria, the Burnaby Art Gallery, and the Alberta Gallery of Art.
 Many years as a freelance curator and writer have included work for the Kamloops Art Gallery, the Kelowna Art Gallery, and the Glenbow Museum in Calgary.
 His long list of publications include significant works on Bell-Smith, Walter Phillips and, more recently, the Glenbow’s Vistas: Artists on the Canadian Pacific Railway (2009).
 He has contributed essays to exhibition publications for the Burnaby Art Gallery and the Kamloops Art Gallery.
 He lives in Summerland, BC.

 A special thank you to the Rogers’ Family Charitable Trust for their financial assistance with this exhibition.

 This is a free event and open to the public.

 Afternoon Tea and Tour with the Guest Curator

 Join us for afternoon tea and an exhibition tour of A Legacy of Canadian Art from Kelowna Collections led by guest curator